 2. How do I register?
 Is advanced registration required?

-Advanced online registration is required for the Australia and New Zealand Championships!
+Advanced online registration is required for the Asian Championships and the Australia and New Zealand Championships!

 3. What is the deadline for registration?